lcdunne/flask-reqcheck/README.md

-# flask-reqcheck
+# flask-request-check

 Validate requests to a flask server using Pydantic models.

 ## Motivation

-The purpose of Flask-Reqcheck is to check (i.e. validate) requests against a [Pydantic](https://docs.pydantic.dev/latest/) model, and to implement this in the most straightforward way possible.
+The purpose of Flask-Request-Check is to check (i.e. validate) requests against a [Pydantic](https://docs.pydantic.dev/latest/) model, and to implement this in the most straightforward way possible.

 I had already begun implementing this before I saw that [Flask-Pydantic](https://github.com/bauerji/flask-pydantic) exists.
 Since it started as a small personal project I decided to continue with my own implementation, especially since Flask-Pydantic no longer works with the latest Pydantic 2.x.
 Nevertheless, this project is partly inspired by Flask-Pydantic.